aliaz35/HeLPormer/README.md

 # HeLPormer: Heterogeneous Graph Transformer for Link Prediction

-This is the offcial repository of HeLPormer.
+This is the official repository of HeLPormer.